Day Shift – 19/05/2009 – 02:10 PM

 Most were of two sizes: whole plate, approximately 8 1/2 x 6 1/2 in (21.6 x 16.5cm) and half plate, approximately 6 1/2mx 4 1/2 in (16.5 x 12.7 cm).

-”]Over the years these were cleaned, listed, wrapped in acid-free paper, reboxed and placed in metal cupboards and eventually deposited with the University in June 2008 by the widow of the late Norm Barney, Mrs Daphne Barney.
+Following Newcastle Herald journalist’s investigations in 2008, it was uncovered that further 1000 of the original cache were sold to a private collector, Mr Keith Parsons.Over the years these were cleaned, listed, wrapped in acid-free paper, reboxed and placed in metal cupboards and eventually donated to the University in June 2008 by the widow of the late Norm Barney, Mrs Daphne Barney.

 Norm Barney and Bert Lovett were able to identify most of the names, dates and places with the help of the surviving notebooks, details on some of the old boxes, and Ralph Snowball’s habit of writing on some of the negatives.

-In addition to the Snowball Glass Negatives (990 images), inscribed box lids (3 boxes) and notebooks (1 box) the collection also includes negatives from the private collections of Norm Barney and Bert Lovett (approx 7000 items).
+In addition to the Snowball Glass Negatives (1065 images), inscribed box lids (3 boxes) and notebooks (1 box) the collection also includes negatives from the private collections of Norm Barney and Bert Lovett (approx. 7000 items).